Tritounet1/Tritounet1/README.md

 Hello 👋

-Hi, I’m Tristan!
+I’m Tristan!
 I’m a student at the IUT of La Rochelle.

 <div style="display: flex; gap: 25px;">
   <a target="_blank" href="https://www.linkedin.com/in/tristan-lavocat/">